ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ## Learn how to ...
  - work with pcap files
- - anonymize packages in the pcap file
+ - anonymize packets in the pcap file
- - remove packages in the pcap file
+ - remove packets in the pcap file

 ## Tasks for tls.pcap